-Barcelona v Dynamo Kyiv
+Pique gives Barcelona first group win

 Post update

 Attempt blocked.
-Viktor Tsygankov (Dinamo Kiev) left footed shot from outside the box is blocked.
-Assisted by Vitaliy Buyalskiy.
+Sergio Agüero (Barcelona) right footed shot from outside the box is blocked.
+Assisted by Philippe Coutinho.

 Post update